 Figure 3: Building maintenance

-Establish Policies and Objectives: It is essential to make sure that all objectives and goals should be based on concerns of residents.
+Establish Policies and Objectives: It is essential to make sure that all objectives and goals should be based on the concerns of residents.

 Develop Maintenance Strategies: Maintenance strategy and supporting plan should be according to the contractors.